Nonminimal solutions to the Ginzburg-Landau equations on surfaces: Abstract

 \section{Abstract}

-We use two different methods to prove the existence of novel, nonminimal and irreducible solutions to the Ginzburg--Landau equations on closed manifolds.
+We prove the existence of novel, nonminimal and irreducible solutions to the (self-dual) Ginzburg--Landau equations on closed surfaces.
 To our knowledge these are the first such examples on nontrivial line bundles, that is, with nonzero total magnetic flux.

-The first method works with the 2-dimensional, critically coupled Ginzburg--Landau theory and uses the topology of the moduli space.
-This method is nonconstructive, but works for all values of the remaining coupling constant.
+Our method works with the 2-dimensional, critically coupled Ginzburg--Landau theory and uses the topology of the moduli space.
+The method is nonconstructive, but works for all values of the remaining coupling constant.
 We also prove the instability of these solutions.

-The second method uses bifurcation theory to construct solutions, and is applicable in higher dimensions and for noncritical couplings, but only when the remaining coupling constant is close to the "bifurcation points", which are characterized by the eigenvalues of a Laplace-type operator.